DmitryKey/big-ann-benchmarks/t1_t2/README.md

 * [deep-1B]()
 * [msspacev-1B]()

-#### Leaderboard

-This leaderboard leverages the standard recall@10 vs throughput benchmark that has become a standard benchmark when evaluating and comparing approximate nearest neighbor algorithms.
-We will rank participants based on recall@10 at track-specific target recall qps for each dataset.
-The evaluation framework allows for 10 different search parameter sets and we will use the best value of recall@10 from the set.
+Algorithms will be ranked on how much their recall surpasses the baselines at these QPS thresholds.
+We will add up the recall improvements of each algorithm on all data sets it competes on.
 Participants are required to commit to at least 3 datasets, and ideally more.
-Improvements in recall at target QPS are added to assign a score to a team.
 Algorithms that work on more datasets are at an advantage as they can benefit from additional scores.
-Any recall regression compared to the baseline on the datasets committed will be subtracted from the final score.
+Any recall regression compared to the baseline on the datasets committed to will be subtracted from the final score.

 ## For_Evaluators